martijnboland/VSReact/README.md

 The ReactJS frontend app originated from the [Redux Devtools TodoMVC example](https://github.com/gaearon/redux-devtools/tree/master/examples/todomvc), but has been rewritten with [TypeScript](https://www.typescriptlang.org/) and [MobX](https://mobx.js.org/index.html).
-The original ES2015/Redux version can still found at [a new repo](https://github.com/martijnboland/VSReact-Redux).
+The original ES2015/Redux version can still be found at [a new repo](https://github.com/martijnboland/VSReact-Redux).

 The ASP.NET Web Api backend app is a slightly modified version of https://github.com/mforman/todo-backend-webapi